House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What is the most common cause of motorcycle accidents?

-Sadly, the most common cause of motorcycle accidents is drivers missing motorcycles on the road.
-Most of the time, when a car strikes a motorcycle, the driver says they never saw the other vehicle.
+Sadly, the most common cause of motorcycle accidents is drivers who don’t see the motorcycles on the road.
+When a car strikes a motorcycle, the driver usually says they never saw the other vehicle.
 There have been national campaigns to address this issue, including “Check Twice For Motorcycles” and the “Stay Alert, Stay Alive” campaigns.

 Campaigns like these aim to raise awareness about the issue.
-They argue if more people were more alert for motorcycles, less would get missed, and the number of dangerous accidents would fall.
+They argue if more people were more alert for motorcycles, fewer would get missed, and the number of dangerous accidents would fall.

 What percentage of motorcyclists get in accidents each year?